babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 ### Module specific feature switches

-Each type of feature switch will be implemented with it's own type to make its semantics clear.
+Each type of feature switch will be implemented with its own type to make its semantics clear.
 We will need `LocalFeatureSwitch` and `RemoteFeatureSwitch` types.
-When later we introduce a new produt configurator service we defined new type `ProductFeatureSwitch`.
+When later we introduce a new product configurator service we define a new type: `ProductFeatureSwitch`.
 They all will have a common `value` property and each provider will have a `get(valueForKey: String)` method and should store their properties in a dictionary.

 ```swift
 // In BabylonDependencies